teimilola/teimilola.github.io/_posts/2022-11-14-Machine-Learning-Compilers.md

 Then there is the problem of how to represent the data (tensors in this case) in the IR, Can be:
-- Directly bby memory pointers
+- Directly by memory pointers
 - Or by using place holder

 And how to represent the (tensor) computations:
 - Function-based
 - Lambda expression
 - Einstein notation

 ### Deep learning Compiler - Backend Low Level IR
 There are two common implementations for the low level IR of a compiler